mulesoft-assets/template-retail-shopping-cart-process-api/README.md

 # Use Case <a name="usecase"/>

-As a Customer I want a Shopping Cart Service API.
+As a Customer I want API to cover Shopping Cart functionality.
-The API provides endpoints for saving to the shopping cart, updating the shopping cart, deleting shopping cart, obtaining shopping cart.
-The content of shopping cart is fetch from Product System API.
+The API provides endpoints for saving to the shopping cart, updating, deleting and obtaining shopping cart.
+The details about content of shopping cart is fetch from Product System API.

 ### POST/shoppingCarts/
 This endpoint will trigger flow createShoppingCart which creates shopping cart to Object Store for customer